abhinandan-0401/VectorVaultAI/GCP_DEPLOYMENT.md

 ### Create a Cloud Storage Bucket

-1. Create a storage bucket for persisting your FAISS index and document metadata:
+1. Create a storage bucket for storing your PDF documents and other files:

 ```bash
 # Replace YOUR_BUCKET_NAME with a globally unique bucket name